zsbzsb/Motion/readme.md

-## Motion
+## Motion Project

 ### License
-Motion -- This software is provided 'as-is' without any express or implied warranty.
+This software is provided 'as-is' without any express or implied warranty.
 Read the full license agreement in "license.txt".

 ### Author